BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Duplication of Claims

-Support for redaction allows for the possibility of contradictory claims where one is kept hidden at any time.
-So, for example, an evelope could contain contradictory predictions of election results, and only reveal the one that matches the actual results.
+Support for elision allows for the possibility of contradictory claims where one is kept hidden at any time.
+So, for example, an evelope could contain contradictory predictions of election results and only reveal the one that matches the actual results.
 As a result, revealed material should be carefully assessed for this possibility when redacted material also exists.

 ## Additional Specification Creation